assogbg/kubernetes_BD/1-PODS/pods_exos.md

 - Add cpu/memory (here: 64MB of RAM and 0.5 CPUs) requests and Limits for your pod.
 Here some documentations : https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/ & https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+## NEXT SESSION

+you've completed the exercises, move on to the [deployments](../2-DEPLOYMENTS/deployments.md)